vijay-khanna/containers-basics-and-beyond/Step-by-Step-Guide/Lab-040-Testing-and-Deploying-Container-App/README.md

 #//You must get "Login Succeeded" message to proceed.

----
+#---Copy-Paste the below Code Block, to create a new ECR Repo if required.

 if [ -z "$frontEndRepoECR" ]
 then
   clear
   echo "\$frontEndRepoECR is empty, will delete and re-create the ECR Repo" aws ecr delete-repository --repository-name $frontEndRepoECR --force frontEndRepoECRURI=$(aws ecr create-repository --repository-name ${EKS_CLUSTER_NAME,,}_front_end | jq -r  '.repository.repositoryUri') else clear echo "\$frontEndRepoECR is NOT empty, Will skip re-creating the ECR Repo" fi

----
+#---

 #//The below command will create Container image from DockerFile.
 This takes 5-7 minutes.
 Red text message for gpg key is normal, and not errors.